 In the Czech Republic there are no genetically engineered animals or cloning under commercial development.

-Animals used for research purposes notified and authorized for contained used are: fruit fly (Drosophila), nematode (Caenorhabditis), hen, moth (Bombyx), laboratory mouse, laboratory rat, rabbit, pig, tropical frog Xenopus Laevis, tropical fish Danio rerio and Orizyas latipes.
+Animals approved and used for research purposes include: fruit fly (Drosophila), nematode (Caenorhabditis), hen, moth (Bombyx), laboratory mouse, laboratory rat, rabbit, pig, tropical frog Xenopus Laevis, tropical fish Danio rerio and Orizyas latipes.

-The Czech Republic does not have a specific system in place that would monitor imported genetics of clones.
+The Czech Republic does not have a specific system in place to monitor imported genetics of clones.
 The EU blanket ban on cloning of farm animals is not seen as appropriate, as it may prevent farmers from preserving some valuable genetic material.